peter1745/peter1745.github.io/src/introduction.md

 Before we get started I just wanted to say that this guide is **not** a guide on building a complete scripting engine, it's just meant to give you the knowledge you *need* to write a scripting engine.

+I will also mention that the "First Steps" section only covers the very basics, I'll go into way more depth and show more complex code in a more advanced section later on.

 ## Credits
 I'm not the only person who has contributed to this.
 I've had some help with certain parts of it, so I wanted to make sure to mention anyone that has helped out.